-Internship that offers everything a Tea Lover could ask for!
+An Internship program that offers everything a Tea Lover could ask for!

 Kyoto Obubu Tea Farms is an agricultural social enterprise.
 This means we don’t just work for profit – we want to use our tea to contribute to society.
 We want to spread our passion for tea around the world and we believe through internships we can do this.

 Interns come from around the world, have diverse backgrounds, and diverse skills.
-They all become interns in the hope of improving their knowledge of Japanese tea and culture.
-Our interns finish their program with a greater appreciation and understanding of the tea industry and it’s deep cultural roots in Japan.
+They all become volunteers in the hope of improving their knowledge of Japanese tea and culture.
+Our volunteers finish their program with a greater appreciation and understanding of the tea industry and it’s deep cultural roots in Japan.

 We work with the University of Cha (tea) with our colleagues teaching professional classes about tea, therefore you can expect a good introduction to tea culture.
 Indeed, simply being involved with the employee’s, farmers, and lifestyle of Obubu will increase your tea know-how.